tepidbread/SeniorProject2018-2019/README.md

 ## ALL CODE in this repository is a work in progress and subject to change.<br>

+MATLAB
+* This folder contains the MATLAB scripts that run the server side code for our algorithms.

 bin
 * noros
   * This folder contains some testing code in C++ that we used to test our system without ROS.